Tools/code-yeongyu/oh-my-openagent

 The Lens

 Oh My OpenAgent (OMO) is an enhancement layer for coding agents like Claude Code, OpenCode, and Cursor.
 Instead of one agent doing everything, it splits work across specialized sub-agents, a planner, a builder, an orchestrator, that run in parallel and hand off to each other.
 One command turns the whole crew loose on a task until it's done.
-It's free and open source.
+It's free to use, but the license is the Sustainable Use License, which limits you to internal business or non-commercial use.
+That is not open source.

 The pitch is that orchestrating several models beats betting on one.
 It adds parallel team mode with tmux panes so you can watch agents work, content-anchored edits to avoid stale-line mistakes, and built-in web search and docs lookup.
 Setup is light: it's config files dropped into your project, not a service to run.